junhe/fuse-io-tracer/README.md

 You have to use direct io, otherwise FUSE does its own caching and breaks the pattern with 4k aligned r/w.

+To use:
+./myapplication /mnt/trace/home/junhe/bigfile

+If your application accesses multiple files and you only want the trace of a subset of the files, you can do this:
+./myapplication /mnt/trace/home/junhe/file-to-be-traced /home/junhe/file-no-to-be-traced